-The gothic cathedral is reflected in the ultra modern Haas Haus, home of the flagship restaurant and society bar of international catering and restaurant success story Do&Co.
-The menu is eclectic.
-Keep the spectacular Onyx Bar in mind for the evening.
-A little deviation for lovers of design headwear with a unique Austrian twist: Mühlbauer Hutmanufaktur.
+Just opposite, ultra modern Haas Haus reflects the gothic cathedral.
+Besides hosting a small shopping mall, Haas house includes the flagship restaurant and society bar of international catering and restaurant success story Do&Co.
+Keep the spectacular Onyx Barin mind for the evening.

 Optional: Before you enter Freyung square, head down left into Strauchgasse.
 At its end you’ll find legendary Café Central.
 Walk back through Herrengasse and into Freyung passage shopping mall until you arrive at Freyung square.